sensiolabs/CasBundle/README.md

 Configuration
 -------------

-Here is an example with the YAML format :
+Deadly simple, here is an example with the YAML format :

     cas.config:
         uri:      https://my.cas.server:8080/  # URI of the cas server